danielstocks/jQuery-Collapse/README.md

 - **Persistence** to remember open sections on page reload!

+### Demo

+A demo showcasing all the features of the plugin can be found in 'demo/demo.html' in this repository.
+It's a good starting point for usage examples.

 ## Usage

 Load jQuery and the jQuery Collapse plugin into your document: